isLishude/get-random/README.md

 ## random-numorstr
-a simple lib useing ES6+ to get random number or string
+a simple lib using ES6+ to get random number or string

+If you using Nodejs,you should using webpack to complie code.

 ## Usage